 Each term you will study three modules, attending a minimum of two classes per week for each module.
 Typically a week will involve additional events such as workshops on careers and study skills, learning groups, introduced film screenings and the opportunity for one-to-one meetings with tutors.

 Assessment methods are varied too.
 Our major forms of assessment are submitted essays, blogs, passage analysis and written exams.
-On some modules we also assess by means of oral presentations and group work projects in order to give you a more fully rounded academic experience and to help you develop vital oral and teamwork skills for the professional workplace.
+On some modules we also assess by means of oral presentations, podcasts, posters and group work projects in order to give you a more fully rounded academic experience and to help you develop vital oral and teamwork skills for the professional workplace.

 In all our modules you learn - and we teach - with the assistance of the latest technology.
 Our virtual learning environment (Blackboard) will give you access to articles, websites and discussion groups and so enable you to participate more fully in all areas as well as become more fully informed.